Yettyfad/git-and-github-final-assignment-Yettyfad/README.md

-# This is a reoository forked into my personal github account
+# This is a repository forked into my personal github account
 # Git-and-GitHub-final-assignment
 This template repository hosts the final Git & GitHub assignment.